Departs daily by boat at 7:30am from Anchor point near Homer, returns 1-3pm.

 Bear viewing trips in Lake Clark National Park is also unique because large numbers of bears gather on the coast around food sources such as clams, sedge grass meadows, and salmon streams.

-Lake Clark National Park coast is home to many other animals and it is common to see bald eagles, wolves, foxes, seals, sea lions, puffins, in addition to brown bears.
+Lake Clark National Park coast is home to many other animals, and it is common to see bald eagles, wolves, foxes, seals, sea lions, and puffins, in addition to brown bears.
 Lake Clark National Park is only accessible by boat or bush plane.
-Being so remote it is the least visited park in the national park system and offers a true wilderness experience with very few other people,.
-There are no platforms, time limits, or waiting lines to see the bears and unlike McNeil River there is no lottery to enter to receive a permit to view bears, Landing on a beach in the middle of the Alaskan wilderness among wild brown bears is an experience of a lifetime and of sheer amazement.
+Being so remote, it is the least visited park in the national park system and offers a true wilderness experience with very few other people, There are no platforms, time limits, or waiting lines to see the bears, and unlike McNeil River, there is no lottery to enter to receive a permit to view bears, Landing on a beach in the middle of the Alaskan wilderness among wild brown bears is an experience of a lifetime and one of sheer amazement.

 Crescent Lake, Lake Clark National Park